airyhq/airy/docs/docs/guides/airy-core-in-production.md

 running Kubernetes cluster, properly configured KUBECONF file and properly set context.

+The Airy Core Platform ships with a Kubernetes controller, which is responsible for starting and reloading the appropriate Airy apps based on the provided configuration.
+The controller as a deployment named `airy-controller`.

 ### Configuration

 After the [required services](#requirements) are deployed, you're ready to start